jonasgeiler/classQuery/reference/actions/removeclass.md

 ## Examples

-- Remove the class 'active' at double click from self: `cq_dblclick_removeClass-active_self`
+- Remove the class 'active' from self at double click: `cq_dblclick_removeClass-active_self`
-- Remove the classes 'active' and 'awesome' at double click from self: `cq_dblclick_removeClass-active-awesome_self`
+- Remove the classes 'active' and 'awesome' from self at double click: `cq_dblclick_removeClass-active-awesome_self`
-- Remove the class 'is-active' at double click from self:
+- Remove the class 'is-active' from self at double click:
   ```html
   <li class="cq_dblclick_removeClass--_self" data-classes="is-active">Menu Item</li>
   ```